 A practical QC plan includes:

 If the project is large, consider a third-party inspection.
-Even then, keep it simple: focus on the top 10 failure modes (finish defects, hardware alignment, wobble, wrong dimensions, missing parts).
+Even then, keep it simple: focus on the top failure risks such as finish defects, hardware alignment, wobble, wrong dimensions, or missing parts.

 The biggest pricing mistake is comparing totals when the scopes differ.